kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 ```bash
 /opt/kaltura/bin/kaltura-config-all.sh [answers-file-path]
 ```
 `[answers-file-path]` is an optional flag, in case you have an answers file ready, you can use it to perform a silent install.
 If you don't have an answers file, simply omit it (`/opt/kaltura/bin/kaltura-config-all.sh`).
+The answers file is automatically generated post the installation and is placed in `/tmp/kaltura*.ans`.
 When asked, answer all the post-install script questions (or provide an answers file to perform a silent install) -
 * For CDN host: and Apache virtual host: use the resolvable domain name of your server (not always the default value, which will be the hostname).
 * For Service URL: enter protocol + domain (e.g. https://mykalturasite.com).